-My day job is commercial director of a large property enterprise.
-In my spare time I love to race stock cars.
+Steve Boyd is a commercial director of a large property enterprise.
+In his spare time, he loves to race stock cars.

-When I attended a design sprint at the Inch, I presented with a particular problem I wanted to solve; that despite many years of thoroughly enjoyable racing, I had never won a race.
+When he attended a design sprint at the Inch, he presented with a particular problem he wanted to solve: Despite many years of thoroughly enjoyable racing, he had never won a race.
+And he wanted to.

 Boyd explains: “Initially, I was loathed to admit that one of my biggest dreams was to win a race and stand on the top shelf of the podium.
 It would have felt arrogant to have stated this desire out loud, even though it was something that had long frustrated me.

 “The group and facilitators gently probed, questioned and supported me until I felt comfortable in moving from ‘I just want to be a better driver’ to ‘Yes, I want to win, even if it is just a single race!’

 “I thought that that would be the hardest part over, but we then moved onto ‘What’s the real problem?
 What’s stopping you from winning?’